trile/trile.github.io/source/_posts/2017-04-28-ml3-logistic-regression.md

 ```

 Then with this function Octave can provide us some advanced algorithms to compute min of $J_{(\theta)}$.
-We should not implement these below algorithms by ourselves.
+We should not impletment these below algorithms by ourselves.

 - Conjugate gradient
 - BFGS